 Hello, I love using the Fuse tool to make shaker cards but I still use the traditional foam tape to make shakers too.
 For this shaker card.

-I started by diecutting the three different sized clouds from a piece of water colour paper.
-I kept the positive clouds to use on the card too.
-I ink blended the background using Tumbled Glass and Salty Ocean Distress ink with an ink blending tool.
-I started off the card and used a circular motion to bring the colour onto the card using a light pressure.
+I start by diecutting the three different sized clouds from a piece of water colour paper, keeping the positive clouds to use on the card too.
+The background is ink blended using Tumbled Glass and Salty Ocean Distress ink with an ink blending tool.
+Starting off the card with a circular motion to bring the colour onto the card using a light pressure.
 I didn’t blend the colour evenly so I would have some lighter areas (clouds in the distance).

 I mixed some sequins from the Attic Findings embellishment kit and stars into each cloud and covered the back with white card.
 On the front of the card I adhered the positive clouds – overlapping some of the shaker clouds for a more ‘in the sky’ feel.

 I added this to a 11 x 14 cm card base made using the Marshmallow card.
 The products used to create this shaker card are listed and linked below.

 28 Lilac Lane Attic Findings Embellishment Kit

 Tim Holtz Tumbled Glass Distress ink

 Stix 2 Tape Runner

 Bazzill Marshmallow card